 Basic Coastal Cruising (ASA 103)

 This EPIC itinerary takes us cruising through five sovereign Caribbean island nations cruising over 250 nautical exploring some of the most remote and under-explored islands in the sea.
-From chart plotting, overnight passages, customs and immigration, students will experience true and authentic cruising.
+From chart plotting, passage making, customs and immigration, students will experience true and authentic cruising.

 Iles Des Saintes, Guadaloupe -> Marie Galante, Guadaloupe